1umair/Forecasting-Bikeshare-DC/Other Resources/Readme.txt

 5) dc_stations.csv: this dataset shows the different NOAA weather stations and station ids in the dc metro area.

 6) final_df.csv: this is the dataset used for most of our final report analysis.
 It is a combined dataset of daily Capital Bikeshaer usage across 2011 through 2018, incorporating weather data, day of week, and season in addition to date and count of users.
+A copy is located in the Data folder.

 ========